-In 1648 Gabriël Metsu was registered among the first members of the painters' guild at Leiden.
+In 1648 Gabriel Metsu was registered among the first members of the painters' guild at Leiden.
 In 1650 he ceased to subscribe.
-Metsu was possibly trained in Utrecht by the catholic painters Nicolaus Knüpfer and Jan Weenix.
+Metsu was trained in Utrecht by the painters Nicolaus Knüpfer and Jan Weenix.

-At the onset of the 1660s Gabriël Metsu turned for inspiration to the art of the "fijnschilders" from his native Leiden.
+At the beginning of the 1660s, Gabriël Metsu turned for inspiration to the art of the "fijnschilders" from his native Leiden.
 Metsu was responding to the market of Dou's paintings, who sold his paintings all over for exorbitant prices.
 Metsu may have also influenced Pieter de Hooch.

-Influenced: Michiel van Musscher, Joost van Geel, Pieter de Hooch
+Painters Gabriel Metsu Influenced: Michiel van Musscher, Joost van Geel, Pieter de Hooch.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.